manulm27/JS-JqueryWebSite/README.md

-# learning-github and testing fearures
+# learning-github and testing features